Cuis-Smalltalk/Learning-Cuis/README.md

 We think this makes Cuis easier to learn.

-One measure of a Smalltalk's size is the number of Classes which implement it code.
+One measure of a Smalltalk's size is the number of Classes which implement its code.

 If I open a Workspace in the current Cuis and print (cmd-p)
 ````Smalltalk